arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 ### Add Servo motors

-The servo motors connectors are placed at the back of Alvik, in this tutorial we'll attach a servo motor to the port A. You can take a look at the pinout image in the [pinout](#3.2.7-connectors) chapter](#3.2.7-connectors).
+The servo motors connectors are placed at the back of Alvik, in this tutorial we'll attach a servo motor to the port A. You can take a look at the pinout image in the [pinout](#3.2.7-connectors) chapter](#connectors).

 ***The port provides 5 Volt to the motor, so be sure to connect a servo that runs with 5V.***